desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Child.

-In this case (and in other cases alike where some list of "bootstrappable domains" is retrieved elsewhere), the Parental Agent MUST ascertain that the Child's delegation actually contains the nameserver hostname seen during discovery, and ensure that Signaling Record queries are only made against the proper set of nameservers as listed in the Child's delegation from the Parent.
+In this case (and in other cases alike where some list of "bootstrappable domains" is retrieved from elsewhere), the Parental Agent MUST ascertain that the Child's delegation actually contains the nameserver hostname seen during discovery, and ensure that Signaling Record queries are only made against the proper set of nameservers as listed in the Child's delegation from the Parent.